Louisa Angelina Santospirito: Biography

 Louisa Angelina Virgona, known by the nickname Lena, was born on 4 April 1895 in Ballarat, Victoria.
 Her parents, Bartolo and Barolina Virgona, were Italian immigrants who had come to Australia from the town of Malfa, located on the island of Salina, in the Aeolian Islands.
 Her father Bartolo, arrived in 1890, establishing a business as a green grocer.
 His wife, Bartolina, and their eldest child Vincent arrived in 1892.
 Lena was the fourth and last of the couple's children.
 In addition to her brother Vincent, she had two older sisters, Maria and Rosa.
 Not long after Lena's birth, the family moved to Fitzroy, Melbourne.
 Lena attended St. Joseph's School and later Catholic Ladies College.
 In 1913, she began working as a telephone operator at the Postmaster General's office; she worked for twelve years, until her marriage.

 She married Antonio Santospirito, a flower merchant, in 1925.
 Antonio had been born in Salina in 1892.
 Like Lena's family, the Santospirito family had immigrated to Australia from the Aeolian Islands in the 1890s.
 Together, Antonio and Lena had three children: Gerard, Maria and Antonio.

 As a volunteer, Lena worked closely with Father De Francesco and Father Ugo Modotti, who served as chaplains to the Italian community in Melbourne.
 Her sister, Mary, also assisted in this charitable work, responding to the needs of Italian immigrants.
 Through this work, Lena was asked to take on leadership in the establishment of the Archbishop's committee, established in July 1940, to aid Italian civilians detained in internment camps, and Italian prisoners of war being held in Australia.
 She served on this committee for fifteen years.

 Antonio Santospirito died in 1959.
-Lena Santospirito died on 19 November 1983, in Camberwell, Melbourne.
+Lena Santospirito died on 19 November 1983, in Camberwell, Melbourne, and was buried at Melbourne General Cemetery.
 Her papers are housed at the Italian Historical Society, located in Carlton, Victoria.